Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Methodology

 \subsection{Design-by-Morphing}

 The swimming profile $A(x^*)$, representing the lateral displacement along the fish body, is optimized using a DbM technique.
-This approach models the swimming profile as a linear combination of multiple baseline shapes to explore a wide range of design spaces.
-By varying the coefficients associated with these baseline profiles, we generate new swimming kinematics that aim to maximize propulsive efficiency or minimize power consumption.
-We considered five baseline shapes, including commonly used swimming profiles\edt{,} such as anguilliform and carangiform, along with the unconventional (or weird) shapes introduced to enhance diversity in the design space.
-These additional shapes, which differ significantly from natural swimming patterns, expand the design space and allow for a broader exploration of potential swimming profiles.
-Furthermore, to ensure the independence of the swimming profiles, polynomials of varying degrees \edt{are} employed, except that both the anguilliform and carangiform profiles \edt{are} represented using second-degree polynomials.
-Table~\ref{tab:baseprofiles} presents the mathematical expressions for the baseline shapes, whereas the swimming amplitudes and kinematic description of the NACA-0012 airfoil in swimming motion are depicted in Fig.~\ref{fig:kin}.
+This approach models the swimming profile as a linear combination of multiple baseline shapes to explore a wide range of design spaces, \ed{as illustrated in Fig.~\ref{fig:DbM} for five baseline shapes}.
+By varying the coefficients associated with these baseline profiles, we generate new swimming kinematics that aim to maximize propulsive efficiency.
+We considered five baseline shapes, including commonly used swimming profiles\edt{,} such as anguilliform and carangiform \citep{khalid2021anguilliform,maertens2016optimal}, along with the unconventional (or weird) shapes introduced to enhance diversity in the design space.
+These additional shapes, which differ significantly from natural swimming patterns, expand the design space and allow for a broader exploration of potential swimming profiles. \ed{Furthermore, to ensure the independence of the swimming profiles, polynomials of varying degrees \edt{are} employed, except that both the anguilliform and carangiform profiles \edt{are} represented using second-degree polynomials.} Table~\ref{tab:baseprofiles} presents the mathematical expressions for the baseline shapes, whereas the swimming amplitudes and kinematic description of the NACA-0012 airfoil in swimming motion are depicted in Fig.~\ref{fig:kin}.
 The swimming profile based on the design-by-morphing technique is mathematically defined as: